-- (b) When a voice vote is taken, the Speaker shall put the question substantially as follows: "Those in favor (as the question may be) will say 'Aye'", and after the affirmative voice has been expressed, "Those opposed will say 'No". - (c) No statement, explanation, debate, motion, parliamentary inquiry, or point of order shall be allowed once the voice vote has begun.
+- (b) When a voice vote is taken, the Speaker shall put the question substantially as follows: "Those in favor (as the question may be) will say 'Aye," and after the affirmative voice has been expressed, "Those opposed will say 'No." - (c) No statement, explanation, debate, motion, parliamentary inquiry, or point of order shall be allowed once the voice vote has begun.
 Any point of order or parliamentary inquiry may be raised, however, after the completion of the vote. - RULE 22.
 Determining Questions. (a) Unless otherwise provided by the Constitution of North Carolina or by these rules, all questions shall be determined by a simple majority of the members present and voting. - (b) No member may vote unless the member is in the Chamber when the question is put.
 This subsection of this rule cannot be suspended. - RULE 23.
 Voting by Division.
 Any member may call for a division of the members upon the question before the result of the vote has been announced.
 Upon a call for a division, the Speaker shall cause the number voting in the affirmative and in the negative to be determined.
-The Speaker or other presiding officer may not disregard a timely call for a division by a member.
-Upon a division and count of the House on any question, no member away from the member's seat shall be counted. - RULE 24.
-Roll Call Vote. (a) Before a question is put, any member may call for the ayes and noes.
-The Speaker or other presiding officer may not disregard a timely request for the ayes and noes.
-If the call is sustained by one-fifth of the members present, the question shall be decided by the ayes and noes upon a roll call vote. - (b) Every member who is in the Hall of the House when the question is put shall vote upon a call of the ayes and noes, unless excused pursuant to Rule 24.1A. - RULE 24.1A.
-Excuse From Deliberations and Voting on a Bill. (a) Any member shall, upon request, be excused from the deliberations and voting on a particular bill, but to do so must make that request after the second reading of the bill and before any motion or vote on the bill or any amendment thereto.
-If the reason for the request arises at some point later in the proceedings, the request may be made at that time. - (b) The member may make a brief oral statement of the reasons for making the request.
-The member may send forward to the Principal Clerk, on a form provided by the Clerk, a concise written statement of the reason for the request, and the Clerk shall include this statement in the Journal.
+Upon a division and count of the House on any question, no member away from the member's seat shall be counted.

+RULE 24.
+Roll Call Vote. - (a) Before a question is put, any member may call for the ayes and noes.
+If the call is sustained by one-fifth of the members present, the question shall be decided by the ayes and noes upon a roll call vote.

+Every member who is in the Hall of the House when the question is put shall vote upon a call of the ayes and noes, unless excused pursuant to Rule 24.1A.

+RULE 24.1A.
+Excuse From Deliberations and Voting on a Bill. - (a) Any member shall, upon request, be excused in advance from the deliberations and voting on a particular bill at any time that the reason for the request arises in the proceedings on the bill.

-- (c) The member so excused shall not debate the bill or any amendment to the bill, vote on the bill, offer or vote on any amendment to the bill, or offer or vote on any motion concerning the bill at that reading, any subsequent reading, or any subsequent consideration of the bill. - (d) A member may request that his or her excuse from deliberations on a particular bill be withdrawn.
+- The member may make a brief oral statement of the reasons for making the request.
+The member may provide to the Principal Clerk, on a form provided by the Clerk, a concise written statement of the reason for the request, and the Clerk shall include this statement in the Journal. - (c) The member so excused shall not debate the bill or any amendment to the bill, vote on the bill, offer or vote on any amendment to the bill, or offer or vote on any motion concerning the bill, in committee or on the floor of the House at any reading, or any subsequent consideration of the bill. - A member may request that his or her excuse from deliberations on a (d) particular bill be withdrawn.